TheSnakeFang/TheSnakeFang/README.md

 - Reduced average onboarding time by 20% through smart autofill features

 ### Your company could be here!
-**Looking for new grad 2024 roles in product, engineering, design, data, and strategy**

 ## Past Projects 📚